-The traditional churn dash quilt block pattern is easy to piece.
+The churn dash quilt block pattern is a traditional block and easy to piece.
 See how with step-by-step instructions!
-6 inch and 9 inch block sizes.
+Get 6 inch, 9 inch and 12 inch block sizes.

 History tells it this block was named to depict an actual butter churn.

 As a kid I grew up on a farm.
 We did churn butter, but this block does not remind me of an actual churn.
 But judge for yourself!